-"Domestic abuse" as defined in Wisconsin State Statue 968.075 (1)(a) refers to any of the following engaged in by an adult person against his or her spouse, former spouse, against an adult with whom the person resides or formerly resided; or against an adult with whom the person has a child in common.
+"Domestic abuse" as defined in WI State Statute 968.075(1)(a) means any of the following engaged in by an adult person against his or her spouse or former spouse, against an adult with whom the person resides or formerly resided or against an adult with whom the person has a child in common:

 - 1. Intentional infliction of physical pain, physical injury or illness. - 2.
 Intentional impairment of physical condition. - 3.
-A violation of law amounting to first, second or third degree sexual assault. - 4.
-A physical act, or a threat in conjunction with a physical act, which may cause the other person to reasonably fear imminent engagement in the conduct described above.
+A violation of law amounting to first-, second- or third-degree sexual assault. - 4.
+A physical act that may cause the other person reasonably to fear imminent engagement in the conduct described in the first three points above.